[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 - Create a sharing link for the saved file and return it to the agent

-2. Why a Flow Is Needed
+2. Why a Flow Is Necessary

 Unlike cloud flows and agent flows, the Document Output Content Bytes output isn't directly available as a node output in a topic.
 To allow a user to download the generated document in a topic, use a cloud flow as an intermediary to save the document and return a download link.